Fitness for Duty

 - An employee’s pay status while fitness for duty is being determined will be dependent on his/her employment status and the facts of the case.

-- In all cases, the University must receive a “return to work/fitness for duty form” from the independent evaluator in before an employee may return to work.
+- In all cases, the University must receive a “return to work/fitness for duty form” saying the employee is fit " from the independent evaluator before an employee may return to work.

 - In most cases, a re-entry conference with the supervisor and a Human Resources representative (if appropriate) will occur prior to the employee’s return to work.